Tag: Delphi history

 The offering consisted of nine statues placed on a long, narrow base.
 This sculptural group is one of the most important offerings made by a private person to the Delphic sanctuary of Apollo.
 According to the inscription on its base, the offering was commissioned by Daochos II of Pharsala, tetrarch of Thessaly and hieromnemon (Sacred Recorder) of the Delphic Amphictyony, 339-334 BC.
 At the right end stood a statue of Apollo.
 Next to the god stood six statues of Daochos’s ancestors starting with the genarch Aknonios, who presents his family to the god as follows: Agias, Telemachos, Agelaos, Daochos I, Sisyphos I, Daochos II himself, and his son, Sisyphos II.

 The inscription mentions the names and most important accomplishments of the family members.
-The statue of Agias (top center), great-grandfather of Daochos II is a renowned athlete of the pankration in the 5th century BC.
+The statue of Agias (top center), great-grandfather of Daochos II a renowned athlete of the pankration in the 5th century BC.
 He was a repeat winner in all of the Panhellenic games.
-This group is attributed to the famed sculptor Lysippos or his school. * Taken from writing inside the museum of Delphi.
+This group is attributed to the famed sculptor Lysippos or his school. * Taken from writing inside the Museum of Delphi.

 The giant Naxian Sphinx